IsoFrieze/DiztinGUIsh/TRACE CAPTURE INSTRUCTIONS.md

 This is a sped up video of about a 1 minute tracelog capture run (full version is here: https://www.youtube.com/watch?v=NCZUESf82Rg&feature=youtu.be)

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/5413064/97286056-69033900-1819-11eb-925d-67e1bbce95a7.gif)

+## Troubleshooting

+First, apologies.
+The whole capture process is a little unfriendly and finicky.
+We need to improve user-friendliness here.

+For network connectivitiy issues (like "Connection refused"), try this:

+1. Are you running iTunes by any chance? it seems to sometimes use Port 27015 (TCP).
+Disable it if so.
+2. Press Windows Key + X, PowerShell Admin
+3. Close BSNES and Diz, run the following commands:
+4. ```netsh int ip show excludedportrange protocol=tcp``` to show reserved ports on your system.
+If you see a range of ports that overlaps with 27015, you must address this first.
+5. ```netstat -abn``` to look for other apps using port 27015 (like iTunes).
+If you see anything, close that application.
+6. Start just BSNES, Tools -> Debugger, check the 'Trace' box.
+Run ```netstat -abn``` and look for port 27015 again, you should see BSNES in that list.
+If you don't, the issue is something wrong with BSNES not listening.
+7. Check windows firewall for any exclusions for port 27015
+8. If it still doesn't work, vist us in Discord in #diztinguish in the SnesLab discord.

 # Extra tech info